Nick Luscombe specializes in just the kind of ambience we all need. The Japan Times 2021

 I'm a London + Tokyo based broadcaster, radio producer, soundscape artist and sound / music collector.
 UK music magazine Straight No Chaser once referred to me as a "restless musical soul" -which is spot on.

 I've been working in all things audio for quite some time now - for the BBC as a sound engineer, radio producer and presenter, as chief music editor at iTunes, and as an A&R consultant, playlist and album compiler for British and Japanese record labels.
-For the past 11 years I have been producing soundscapes and music written and recorded for spaces and places.
+Since 2010 I have been producing soundscapes and music written and recorded for spaces and places.

 I was recently interviewed by the Japan Times, and during the process of answering questions realised that whereas I previously thought of the various strands of my work as separate projects, they were, in fact, all merged as part of my creative practice MSCTY, which allows me to curate, collaborate, produce and share sound + music, while investigating the relationship between the auditory and the physical world.